zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-10_en-US_QUANTUM_TECH_SPINOFFS.md

 ### 9.1 Why Entanglement is Fragile

-Entanglement is the most quantum of correlations—and the most fragile:
+Entanglement is the most quantum of correlations, and the most fragile:

 ```
 ENTANGLEMENT DECAY